jazz-dev/cQED-thesis-notes/cQED-thesis-notes/ch3-superconducting-circuits.md

 ### Rotating wave approximation

-The full coupling has terms like a†σ⁺ (create a photon *and* excite the qubit simultaneously) and aσ⁻ (annihilate a photon *and* de-excite the qubit) — these don't conserve the number of excitations and are rapidly oscillating.
+The full coupling has terms like a†σ⁺ (create a photon *and* excite the qubit simultaneously) and aσ⁻ (annihilate a photon *and* de-excite the qubit), these don't conserve the number of excitations and are rapidly oscillating.
 When ωᵣ + ωₐ ≫ g, |ωᵣ - ωₐ| (always satisfied here), these terms average to zero.
 Dropping them (the rotating wave approximation) gives:

 ```
 H_coupling = ℏg(a†σ⁻ + aσ⁺)